Ex-pilot accused of trying to cut a passenger flight’s engines reaches plea deals, his lawyer says - WTOP News

 PORTLAND, Ore.
-(AP) — A former Alaska Airlines pilot accused of trying to cut the engines of a passenger flight in 2023 while riding off-duty in the cockpit has reached plea agreements with state and federal prosecutors, his attorney said Thursday.
+(AP) — A former Alaska Airlines pilot accused of trying to cut the engines of a passenger flight in 2023 while riding off-duty in the cockpit is due to enter guilty and no-contest pleas in federal and state courts on Friday as part of agreements with prosecutors.

-Attorney Noah Horst declined to discuss details of the agreements ahead of change-of-plea hearings his client, Joseph Emerson, faces Friday in state and federal court in Oregon.
-He said that Emerson reached the plea agreements because he wants to take responsibility for his actions and hopes to avoid further time behind bars.
+Joseph Emerson reached the plea agreements because he wants to take responsibility for his actions and hopes to avoid further time behind bars, said his attorney, Noah Horst.

 Emerson was subdued by the flight crew after trying to cut the engines of a Horizon Air flight from Everett, Washington, to San Francisco on Oct.
 22, 2023, while he was riding in an extra seat in the cockpit.
 The plane was diverted to Portland, where it landed safely with more than 80 people on board.